AWS Snowball vs. Snowcone: Use Cases & an Alternative

 They’re designed for one-way data migration to AWS.
 However, they’re not built for keeping data at the edge over the long term.
 They’re also not suitable for two-way or multi-directional transfer and sync.

-(We’ll explain their limitations in more detail later but if you have any of these use cases, Resilio Connect is worth a look as an alternative to Snowball or Snowcone.)
+(We’ll explain their limitations in more detail later but if you have any of these use cases, Resilio Platform is worth a look as an alternative to Snowball or Snowcone.)

 AWS Snowball and Snowcone devices have two primary modes of operation: